ahmednkhan24/Mongo-DB-with-Node.js/README.md

 ## Authors
 * Ahmed Khan was responsible for creating the demo and the README.md file.
-* Hamza Shahid was responsible for creating the powerpoint presentation.
+* Hamza Shahid was responsible for creating the presentation slides.

 ## REST
 This web application adheres to RESTful routing.